 Now, Mark’s method calls for the eggs to be cooked over low and it takes about 30 minutes to get them cooked through.
 And while that is my preferred method, I don’t always have 30 minutes to scramble eggs on a weekday, so my version is a little faster.

-That being said, eating undercooked eggs does pose a salmonella risk and folks with compromised immune systems should be cautious.
+Eating undercooked eggs does pose a salmonella risk and folks with compromised immune systems should be cautious.
 I’ve been eating runny yolks and soft scrambled eggs my entire life and have never had a problem, but that doesn’t mean there’s not a risk.
-But I suppose everything is a risk in life, so you should evaluate the risk for yourself.
+But, I suppose everything is a risk in life, so you should decide for yourself.

-When it comes to scrambled eggs, I like large silky curds, not little tiny ones, so I prefer to use a spatula to push and fold the eggs rather than a whisk which constantly breaks the curds into little tiny pieces.
-This low and slow method of cooking works with both a spatula or whisk – just depending on how you like your eggs.
+- Use a spatula!
+When it comes to scrambled eggs, I like large silky curds, not little tiny ones.
+So, I prefer to use a spatula to push and fold the eggs rather than a whisk which constantly breaks the curds into little tiny pieces.

+- Crack on a flat surface!
 When it comes to those eggs, I always tell folks to crack eggs on a flat, even surface and not the side of a bowl.
 Someone once taught me that cracking them on a bowl can force shell fragments up into the egg white.
+And, that’s a crunch you don’t want in scrambled eggs.

-Cheesy eggs are a frequent occurrence at our house, too.
+- Make them cheesy!
+Cheesy eggs are a frequent occurrence at our house.
 For that, I simply fold in about 1/2 cup of shredded cheese (I prefer colby jack) when the eggs seem about halfway cooked through to give me those perfect scrambled eggs with cheese.

 Recipe Card